TiDev00/COVID19_Detector/README.md

 ## Learning Objectives
 - Create custom Dataset and DataLoader in PyTorch
-- Train a ResNet-18 model for Image Classification
+- Train a ResNet model for Image Classification

 ## Skills Practiced
 - Machine Learning